North Texas Quilt Festival Winners List by Category

 1 – We will be able to sell daily admission tickets for the Expo & NTQF.
 We also will have several quilt shops that will have tickets for sale that each guild will manage.
 Each participating guild will have different assigned quilt shops.

-2- Preview Night & Keynote Speaker – the profits from this event will be distributed to the participating guilds by a formula based upon guild membership.
+2- Festival Night & Keynote Speaker – the profits from this event will be distributed to the participating guilds by a formula based upon guild membership.

 3- Quilts for sale – Quilts donated by guild members will be sold at the Expo and 100% of the proceeds will go to the designated guild.